Cerebrum internal capsule

 • Inferiorly - 2nd imaginary line drawn as the continuation of the posterior ramus of the lateral sulcus

-Functional areas of Parietal Lobe:
+Functional areas of the Parietal Lobe:

 Primary somatosensory area (area no.3,1,2)